mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/system-actors.md

     <tr>
       <td>Pilgrim</td>
-      <td>Person undergoing a pilgrimage to a piligrimage host country.
-During an unplanned care encounter they would provide explict consent to access a patient summary information to a Host Country Health Worker.
-In case of emergencey, they may have provided consent during a "break the glass" scenario.</td>
+      <td>Person undergoing a pilgrimage to a pilgrimage host country.
+During an unplanned care encounter they would provide explicit consent to access a patient summary information to a Host Country Health Worker.
+In case of emergency, they may have provided consent during a "break the glass" scenario.</td>
       <td>Patient, client, health system user</td>
       <td></td>
     </tr>